Tuesday, October 15, 2024

 The Infoview will show that apply ne_of_lt does indeed change the current proof goal from n ≠ 5 to n < 5.

-The current goal is now n < 5.
-We could use apply h to resolve the goal, but since the goal matches exactly the hypothesis h, we can instead use the instruction exact h
+The goal is now n < 5.
+We could use apply h to resolve it, but since the goal matches exactly the hypothesis h, we can instead use the instruction exact h

 Notice that exact is applying a hypothesis here, not a lemma from Mathlib.
 The difference is not significant because both hypotheses and lemmas state facts.

-It may be helpful to correlate this new code back to the maths proof.
+It may be helpful to correlate this new, not yet familiar, code back to the maths proof.
 Here apply ne_of_lt corresponds to line (4) of the maths proof, and exact h corresponds to line (5).

 Apply & Exact